joausaga/finland-experiment-study/README.md

-# Qualitative analyses of Finland's crowdsourced policiy making processes
+# The Finnish Experiment - Qualitative Study
 This repository contains the r-scripts used to study how collective intelligence, whether gathered by crowdsourcing and/or principles of open innovation, impacts processes of policy making.
-More specifically, taking the data of two real cases of crowdsourced law refore, here **we analyze**:
+Based on the data of two real cases of crowdsourced law refore, here **we analyze**:

 1. Participation patterns;